Back to All Guides

 Most common type in North Carolina homes

-Electric tank HVAC systems are the most common type in North Carolina.
+Electric HVAC systems are the most common type in North Carolina.
 Brands like Rheem, A.O.
 Smith, and Bradford White dominate the market here.
-The maintenance process below applies to all standard electric tank models.
-Perform this routine every 6 months in North Carolina due to our hard water conditions.
+The maintenance process below applies to all standard HVAC systems.
+Perform this routine every 6 months in North Carolina due to our humidity-related conditions.

-Complete maintenance procedure for electric tank HVAC systems in North Carolina.
-Perform every 6 months to prevent sediment buildup and extend equipment lifespan.
+Complete maintenance procedure for residential HVAC systems in North Carolina.
+Perform every 6 months to prevent debris buildup and extend equipment lifespan.

 Time:PT45M